Sunday, July 25, 2010

 With Hyakutake here and that other aitch comet, Hale-Bopp, thundering in, I decided it was time for new binoculars.
 Again, I didn’t buy the expensive spread.
 I reckon I’m just not a Zeiss kinda guy.
 I went down to good, old Wal-Mart and picked up a pair of Simmons 10x50s, which taught me two things: how far Chinese optics had come by the mid-90s, and that a little extra magnification, 10x vice 7x, makes a binocular much more useful for astronomy.
 That added power equates to “dimmer objects,” and for most astronomical use I eschew 7x50s.

 Since then, binos have multiplied like rabbits ‘round Chaos Manor South.
 In addition to the Simmons 10x50s, there’s the Canon 8x30s I picked-up used, and some ancient Bushnell Sportview 7x35s from lord-knows-where.
-We’ve also got a couple Dorothy, with her star party raffle prowess, has accumulated: Celestron 10x50s and (finally) some high-toned glasses, Canon 8x32 roof prism binos.
+We’ve also got a couple of pair Dorothy, with her star party raffle prowess, has accumulated: Celestron 10x50s and (finally) some high-toned glasses, Canon 8x32 roof prism binos.
 How about larger aperture?
 Every amateur wants, bigger, right?
 I bought a pair of 15x70s from Bill Burgess at ALCON 2003 for a song.

 Which pair gets used the most?
 The Simmons just keep on truckin’ year after year, delivering comets and the basic wonders of the sky.
 Miss Dorothy’s roof prism Canons are fantastic, yielding beautiful images as only expensive (to me) binoculars can.
 And yet…what gets pulled out most is the humble Burgesses.
 They are not fancy, just Chinese imports, but the optics are excellent, not much worse than Fujinon 16x70s.
 They are also lighter than the Fujinons, though they are rubber armored.
 Their 15x and generous aperture allows me to see a lot even in the city.
 Yes, a 20x80 pair might show a little more, but they’d be too heavy to handhold for long, and a binocular mount would never get used around here.